serverless/blog/posts/2017-10-02-serverless-vs-containers.md

 ---
-title: Serverless (FaaS) vs. Containers (CaaS) - when to pick which?
+title: Serverless (FaaS) vs. Containers - when to pick which?
 description: Docker, Kubernetes, Serverless?
 Let's discuss the different technologies and discover their up- and downsides.
 date: 2017-10-02
 layout: Post